pinterest/gestalt/docs/markdown/ios/avatar.md

   <IllustrationCard
   title="AvatarGroup"
   href="/web/avatargroup"
-  description="AvatarGroup is the ideal component where multiple people/groups need to be displayed" color="teal-spabattical-450" image="avatar-group"
+  description="AvatarGroup is the ideal component in cases where multiple people/brands need to be displayed." color="teal-spabattical-450" image="avatar-group"
   />